fyxgaming/contracts/readme.md

 ### FYXGatewayTemplateContract
 The `FYXGatewayTemplateContract` acts as a template for studios looking to integrate with FYX Gateway, streamlining the process and ensuring compatibility.

+### LootBoxesContract
+The `LootBoxesContract` acts as a template contract to randomize our lootboxes' open.

 Note: This template is for all studios.
 We have set it as 'UniversalContract.'
 You can change 'Universal' to any name you want in these contract files.